nowox/jinjaml/README.md

 # Jin<>JAML
-An ambitious standalone templating engine for various applications (Shell programming, C/C++, HTML, LaTeX, CI, configuration...)
+An ambitious standalone templating engine for assorted languages (Shell programming, C/C++, HTML, LaTeX, CI, configuration...)

 ## What does Jin<>JAML do?
-JinJAML is a standalone command line tool (also available as module) entirely written in [Python 2.7](https://www.python.org/download/releases/2.7/).
-It allows to render templates with data issued from enhanced YAML files.
+JinJAML is a standalone command line tool also available as module and entirely written in [Python 2.7](https://www.python.org/download/releases/2.7/).
+It allows to render templates from data expressed in enhanced YAML files.

-The template engine is based on [jinja2](http://jinja.pocoo.org/docs/dev/) and [HiYaPyCo](https://github.com/zerwes/hiyapyco) is used for YAML merge.
-YAML files are validated using a schema using the [pyKwalify](https://github.com/Grokzen/pykwalify) syntax.
+This template engine is based on [jinja2](http://jinja.pocoo.org/docs/dev/) with minor extensions and [HiYaPyCo](https://github.com/zerwes/hiyapyco) that is used for YAML merge.
+YAML files can be validated with a schema using the [pyKwalify](https://github.com/Grokzen/pykwalify) syntax.

 Here is a quick overview of how `jinjaml` works:
 ```